kaboom748/esp8266_WLAN_PHY/README.md

 to be linear, symmetric, or constant-step.

 `K` is a raw hardware control code.
-The actual RF frequencies, wrap behavior, settling, jitter and phase behavior must be measured on the device.
+The actual RF frequencies, wrap behavior, settling, jitter, phase behavior, occupied bandwidth, and unwanted emissions must be measured on the device.

 ---